aizquelus/GameBit/README.md

 ### Installation

 1. Clone the repository: `git clone https://github.com/your-username/gamebit.git`
-2. Navigate to the project directory:: `cd gamebit`
+2. Navigate to the project directory: `cd gamebit`
 3. Install dependencies: `npm install`
 4. Start development server: `npm start`
 5. pen your browser and go to the specified `localhost` to view the application.

-## Usage

-To run the GameBit E-Commerce application locally, follow these steps, after completing the [installation](#installation):

-1.

 ## Project Structure